 December has arrived, and that means only one thing: Christmas time is here!
-Now if you’re a bit like us, you won’t care much for the birth of baby Jesus and even silly presents you don’t even need, for Christmas’ main attraction is food, and there’s no present like a gloriously filled Christmas table.
+Now if you’re a bit like us, you won’t care much for silly presents you don’t even need, for Christmas’ main attraction is food, and there’s no present like a gloriously filled Christmas table.
 With this in mind, Kafkadesk’s very own Chef Paulina Kotkowska has prepared a series of Polish Christmas recipes to countdown to C-Day!
 What’s on the menu today?
 Her Ryba po Grecku, the Polish “Greek-style” fish…

 Ryba po grecku is a traditional Polish Christmas dish… that has nothing to do with Greece, except its name!
 Indeed, it is unknown where the name of this dish comes from because there is not a such dish in Greek cuisine… the ingredients used in the recipe are not even related to Greek food!
 The only fact is that Greeks eat a lot of fish and it’s often served with stewed vegetables.
 So maybe the name comes from that… or maybe not.